St. Augustine's Nights of Lights 2025-26

 Vacationers can walk through the Plaza de la Constitución during Nights of Lights and stare up at the glowing lights in the trees, and wander through downtown's brick streets while taking in the beautiful and magical sights.
 Visitors can snap photos with outdoor displays, like the holiday tree in the center of the town plaza, or grab some hot cocoa from a local restaurant.

 Check out these local tours during Nights of Lights.
-There are many more tours and all kinds of events happening this year.
+There are many more tours and all kinds of events happening during the holiday season.